apache/jackrabbit-oak/oak-run/README.md

     * console     : Start an interactive console.
     * explore     : Starts a GUI browser based on java swing.
     * scalability : Run scalability tests against different Oak repository fixtures.
+    * recovery    : Run a _lastRev recovery on a MongoMK repository
     * help        : Print a list of available runmodes

 Some of the features related to Jackrabbit 2.x are provided by oak-run-jr2 jar.
 See